-Spain’s left-wing parties have launched a bid to make the country’s Constitution more gender-inclusive but are facing stiff opposition from the conservative members of the country’s top language institution.
+Spain’s left-wing parties launched a bid to make the country’s constitution more gender-inclusive, but faced stiff opposition from conservative members of the country’s top language institution.

-In early July, Carmen Calvo Poyato, Spain’s deputy Prime Minister and Equality Minister, said that the government wanted to “adjust the Constitution to language that includes women,” and asked the Real Academia Española (RAE), the institution charged with protecting the Spanish language, to write a report on making the language of the Constitution more inclusive.
+Carmen Calvo Poyato, Spain’s deputy prime minister and equality minister, said that the government wanted to “adjust the constitution to language that includes women”, and asked the Real Academia Española (RAE), the institution charged with protecting the Spanish language, to write a report on making the wording of the constitution more inclusive.

-The masculine and feminine language issue centers around the Spanish language itself.
-In Spanish, while groups of women are referred to in the feminine (e.g. trabajadoras), and groups of men are referred to in the masculine (e.g. trabajadores), groups comprising both genders are referred to in the masculine (e.g. trabajadores)—which is what the current Socialist government takes issue with.
+The issue centres on a feature of the Spanish language.
+In Spanish, while groups of women are referred to in the feminine (for example, trabajadoras), and groups of men are referred to in the masculine (for example, trabajadores), groups comprising both genders are referred to in the masculine (trabajadores) – and this is what the Socialist government takes issue with.

-For example, when referring to just Spanish women, you would say “todas las españolas” (“all Spanish women”), but when referring to a mixed group of men and women, you would have to use the masculine version, “todos los españoles.”
+To look at another example, when referring to just Spanish women, you would say todas las españolas (‘all Spanish women’), but when referring to a mixed group of men and women, you would have to use the masculine version, todos los españoles.

-When the new cabinet of Prime Minister Pedro Sánchez was sworn in on June 7, instead of reading out the prescribed text of “consejo de ministros” (“council of ministers”), many new ministers said “consejo de ministras y ministros,” eschewing the use of the masculine ministros to describe both male and female ministers and instead separating it into both feminine and masculine forms.
+When the new cabinet of Prime Minister Pedro Sánchez was sworn in on 7 June 2018, instead of reading out the prescribed text of consejo de ministros (‘council of ministers’), many new ministers said consejo de ministras y ministros, eschewing the use of the masculine ministros to describe both male and female ministers, and instead using both the feminine and masculine forms.

-The move comes as Spain’s new Socialist prime minister, Pedro Sánchez, makes great strides in showing how committed he is to gender equality.
-In early June, he nominated more women than men to ministerial positions, making Spain’s cabinet one of the most women-dominated in the world.
+Spain’s Socialist prime minister, Pedro Sánchez, has made great strides in showing how committed he is to gender equality.
+He nominated more women than men to ministerial positions, making Spain’s cabinet one of the most women-dominated in the world.

-Another long-fraught issue in France is that of job titles, which are usually used in the masculine whether the person doing the job is male or female.
-While France has maintained this—to some archaic—tradition, other French-speaking areas, such as Belgium and Quebec in Canada, use gender-inclusive job titles.
+Another fraught issue in France is that of job titles, which are usually used in the masculine, whether the person doing the job is male or female.
+While France has maintained this (to some) archaic tradition, other French-speaking areas, such as Belgium and Quebec in Canada, use gender-inclusive job titles.